hedgeyedev/paypal-ipn-forwarder/README.md

 In addition to setting up this tool, you need a public facing *server*.
 A cloud-based server such as Heroku will work fine.
-The gem in this project will operate as a Sinatra server to receive and queue the PayPal IPN requests on the server.
+The gem in this project will operate as a Sinatra server app to receive and queue the PayPal IPN requests on the server.

-The gem will be run on you development machine as well; it will send HTTP requests to this public facing server to retrieve the IPN records in the *server*'s queue.
+The gem will be run on you development machine as well; it will send HTTP requests to this public facing server app to retrieve the IPN records in the *server app*'s queue.
 For each IPN record retrieved, the gem will forward it to your PayPal client as though PayPal had sent it directly.

-Your PayPal client will need to be modified in order to not send out responses to the PayPal sandboxs.
+Your PayPal client will need to be modified in order to not send out responses to the PayPal sandboxes.

 ### In More Detail

 There are three main components which interact in order to make this process work.
-They are: **Paypal**, **Server**, and the **Development Computer**
+They are: **Paypal**, the **Server**, and the **Development Computer**

 ####PayPal
 The *PayPal sandbox* that you want to include in your end-to-end testing.

 ####Server
-This gem implements a Sinatra server for the *PayPal sandbox* that stores the IPNs in a queue.
+This gem implements a Sinatra server app for the *PayPal sandbox* that stores the IPNs in a queue.
 This Sinatra app must run on a server exposed to the *PayPal sandbox* and have capability to respond to requests sent by the *Development Computer*.

 ####Development Computer
 The *Development Computer* is the local machine that a developer uses for everyday work.
-It needs to have a internet connection in order to be able to interact with the *server*.
+It needs to have a internet connection in order to be able to interact with the *server app* and the capability of to run the *PayPal Client* which is the final receiver of the PayPal IPNs.

 ### In Minute Detail